HR-1431-119

 Supporters argue

-Supporters argue that naming post offices after distinguished public servants is a longstanding congressional tradition that honors local figures who made meaningful contributions to their communities.
-James J. Howard represented New Jersey's 3rd congressional district for over two decades, and a permanent designation in his home region would provide a lasting, low-cost tribute to his public service record.
+Supporters argue that naming post offices after distinguished public servants is a longstanding congressional tradition that honors local figures and strengthens community identity at no meaningful cost to taxpayers.
+James J. Howard served as a U.S. Representative from New Jersey's 3rd congressional district for over two decades (1965–1988) and was a prominent advocate for transportation infrastructure, making a federal facility in his home state an appropriate tribute.

 Opponents argue